alebeck/SiameseUtils/README.md

 ```

 ## Dataset requirements
 For the SiameseSampler to work, the dataset should have a property `ids` which is an array of length `len(dataset)` and specifies the identity of each element.
 You might consider shuffling that array to allow for a random train-val split inside the sampler.
+In addition, `dataset[i]` should return a 2-tuple consisting of the i-th element as well as the id of the i-th element.